 HART communicators offer intelligent device management (IDM).
-On the other hand, IIoT usually means a system with SMART devices connected to each other and a cognitive platform.
+On the other hand, the Industrial Internet of Things (IIoT) usually means a system with SMART devices connected to each other and a cognitive platform.
 These devices send data through digital protocols to the platform for analysis.
 The article talks about such communicators and applications.

-See, the cognitive platform uses all the data from the SMART devices both to monitor the process conditions and to learn.
-It can help you avoid future problems with your devices and improve your process!
+The cognitive platform uses all the data from the SMART devices both to monitor the process conditions and to learn.
+It can help you avoid future problems with your devices and improve your process.

 Also, we now have plant information management systems (PIMS) with cloud options.
 That means you can store your data remotely and even have off-site specialists reviewing your devices and sending you reports about their performance.

-We have so many ways to implement HART devices in an IIoT platform today.
-Let’s start with a common scenario, where you have HART devices connected to the control system using analog, our good old 4-20 mA.
+There are many ways to implement HART devices in an IIoT platform.
+Let’s start with a common scenario, where you have HART devices connected to the control system using an analog 4-20 mA connection.

-When you don’t have digital connections between your devices and your system, you need another way to pull your field data.
+Without digital connections between the devices and the system, you need another way to pull your field data.
 In this article, we discuss the usage of a wireless solution versus a multiplexer or programmable logic controller (PLC) card.

-If you have analog on your HART field devices, then consider a wireless solution.
-It practically clicks into your system with hardly any reworking of your structure, so it’s super easy!
+If you have an analog connection on your HART field devices, then consider a wireless solution.
+It practically clicks into your system with hardly any reworking of your structure, so it’s super easy.
 To do this, you’ll need to install a wireless adapter in your field device.
 The adapter will read the HART data and send everything to the gateway.

-The gateway uses an ethernet protocol to send the data to the system.
-Once the data gets there, you can integrate it in an archive.
+The gateway uses an Ethernet protocol to send the data to the system.
+Once the data gets there, you can integrate it into an archive.
 Later, that data can go into a PIMS.